 Usually, the motor is controlled by a lever on the handlebar that switches between lower and higher settings.

 Some traditional cyclists believe that e-bikes detract from physical fitness by using less energy.
 While it’s true that they use about half the amount of energy of a regular bike, they allow riders to travel further without arriving at their destination in a sweat.
 This makes them perfect as a commuter’s replacement for a car.
 When it comes to mountain-biking, electric motors allow riders to spend more energy on descents.

-Sales of e-bikes reportedly increased 95% in the twelve months from July 2017 to July 2018.
-In the Netherlands, they outsold regular bikes in the adult market, for the first time ever.
+Sales of e-bikes increased by 145% in the United States in 2020 and outsold electric cars in 2021.
+In the Netherlands, they recently outsold regular bikes in the adult market, for the first time ever.
 It’s clear they’re only on the up.

 A trials bike is not recommended for your first mountain bike.
 But it is inspiring for every mountain biker, regardless of experience.
 Professional trials bikes have wide and high bars for maximum control.
 They use one very low gear for sudden bursts of power.

 Brakes are incredibly tight and powerful, with an ‘on/off’ feel and may be on discs or hydraulic rims.
 They have a fixed-gear rear wheel and a freewheel in the bottom bracket!
 Wheels are 26” down to 20”.

 Geometry is unique – with frames looking like a tuning fork, a very long wheelbase, high bottom bracket, supershort chainstay and, ready… no saddle.
 ‘Street Trials’ bikes do have a seat and are a bit more conventional.
 However, no trials bike will efficiently serve as a commuter or grocery store go-to.